Oheneba Boachie-Adjei

 Oheneba Boachie-Adjei (born 16 December 1950) is a Ghanaian orthopaedic surgeon.
 He specializes in spinal reconstruction and the treatment of kyphosis and scoliosis.
 He is professor of orthopaedic surgery at Weill Cornell Medical College in New York City, in the United States, and is an attending orthopaedic surgeon at Hospital for Special Surgery, at New York-Presbyterian Hospital and at Memorial Sloan-Kettering Cancer Center, all in New York City.
 From 1972 to 1976 he studied at Brooklyn College, Brooklyn, New York, in the United States, where he completed a BS degree summa cum laude.
 He then studied medicine at the Columbia University College of Physicians and Surgeons.

 Early life

 Boachie-Adjei was born on 16 December 1950 in Kumasi to Mary Akosua Dwomoh and Mr Boakye Dankwa in Ghana West Africa.
 When Oheneba was only six years, he fell gravely ill and almost died.
 He was cured by a locally-born, Western-trained physician and vowed that he too would dedicate his life to saving others.
 He emigrated from Ghana to the US in the early 1970s as a 21-year old with only $12 in his pocket.
 In 1976, Mr. Boachie-Adjei graduated with Honors (summa cum laude) from Brooklyn College in New York.
-In 1980, Dr. Boachie-Adjei graduated from Columbia University's College of Physicians and Surgeons with his MD.
+In 1980, Dr. Boachie-Adjei graduated from Columbia University College of Physicians and Surgeons with his MD.